401 S. Powerline Rd., Deerfield Beach, FL 33442

 Sites are $35 plus tax per night for up to four campers.
 Two additional campers may be added at $3 plus tax per camper per night, for a total of six campers.
-The required security deposit is $35 per site.
+The required security deposit is $50 per site, payable by credit card only.
 Up to two pets are permitted at $1 per pet per stay.

 Each following number links to a photo of the corresponding site:#1 #2 #3 #4 #5 #6 #7 #8 #9 #10 #11 #12 #13 #14 #15 #16 #17 #18 #19 #20 #21 #22 #23 #24 #25 #26 #27